software-engineering-amsterdam/software-construction/2014-2015/README.md

 ### Schedule

 Lectures and workshops will be from 9:00-11:00 on Mondays.
-Lectures will be given by Tijs van der Storm and others.
+Lectures will primarily be given by Tijs van der Storm.
 The lab sessions are on Monday from 11:00 to 17:00 and Tuesday the whole day.
+They will be supervised by Tijs and Vadim Zaytsev.

+For details
-For details about rooms see [datanose.nl](https://datanose.nl/#course[24300]).
+about rooms see [datanose.nl](https://datanose.nl/#course[24300]).
 An iCal ICS link can be found here:
 [https://datanose.nl/course_24300.ics](https://datanose.nl/course_24300.ics).